COVID-19 information for patients

-- Were diagnosed with the virus at another facility or at home (using an antigen test.)
+- Were diagnosed with the virus at another facility or using an at-home antigen test.

-It is very important that your caregivers, household members and other close contacts are vaccinated to ensure that you are protected.
+It is very important that your caregivers, household members and other close contacts are vaccinated and boosted to help protect you.

-- If you are an SCCA patient who is planning to get vaccinated, but have not yet received a dose, you may be eligible for a study.
-The study measures COVID-19 vaccine responses in patients who are within one year of autologous or allogeneic hematopoietic cell transplantation (HCT) or CAR-T-cell therapy.
+- If you are a Fred Hutch patient and you plan to get vaccinated but have not yet received a dose, you may be eligible for a study.
+The study measures COVID-19 vaccine responses in patients who are within one year of a blood or marrow transplant or CAR T-cell therapy.
 Talk with your care team for more information.

 Washington State Department of Health

 Centers for Disease Control and Prevention

 According to SCCA’s medical director of Infection Prevention, Dr. Steven Pergam, patients with blood malignancies (non-Hodgkin lymphoma, chronic lymphocytic leukemia, acute myeloid leukemia, acute lymphoblastic leukemia and multiple myeloma) and those who have received bone marrow transplants are most vulnerable because they have the most profound immune deficits.

 Patients who are in active treatment for any type of cancer are also at risk.
 Please see the CDC's webpage on COVID-19 and cancer for more information

 Patients who are not in active treatment should also be cautious and follow widely distributed public health guidelines that are detailed below under “What can I do to keep myself, my family and friends safe?”